ARM-software/gator/README.md

 ## GPL License

-For license information, please see the file COPYING after unzipping `driver-src/gator-driver.tar.gz`.
+For license information, please see streamline/gator/daemon/COPYING and streamline/gator/driver/COPYING

-The prebuilt gatord uses musl from http://www.musl-libc.org/download.html for musl license information see the COPYRIGHT file in the musl tar file.
+The pre-built gatord uses musl from http://www.musl-libc.org/download.html for musl license information see the COPYRIGHT file in the musl tar file.